JonathanReeve/course-computational-literary-analysis/Readings-old/_texts/garden-party.md

 "Yes, it is really the first dance I've ever been to."
 Leila was most fervent.
 It was such a relief to be able to tell somebody.
-"You see, I've lived in the country all my life up till now\..."
+"You see, I've lived in the country all my life up till now\... "

 At that moment the music stopped, and they went to sit on two chairs against the wall.
 Leila tucked her pink satin feet under and fanned